raldenhoven/chucky/readme.md

 # Chuck Norris Joke Application
 This is one of my first react/redux applications.
 To compile the source I used webpack.
 You can find the case I used [here](https://github.com/raldenhoven/chucky/blob/master/case.pdf).
+I did not implement the function to automaticly add a random joke every 5 seconds to the favorite list.

 ### Todo:
 * Write tests
 * Add animations
+* Implement warnings (Could not add to Favorites because there are already 10 items)
 * Create Github Pages Page (Basicly the content of the app folder)

 ## Instalation